kkoscielniak/react-add-to-homescreen/README.md

 $ yarn react-add-to-homescreen
 ```

+## Demo
+You can check out the demo Progressive Web App [here](https://pills-pwa.netlify.com/).
+I am not the designer of this one though 😎

 ## Usage
-`react-add-to-homescreen` usage is designed to be as simple as possible.
+`react-add-to-homescreen` is designed to be as simple as possible.
 First import the component:
 ```javascript
 import AddToHomescreen from 'react-add-to-homescreen';
 ```